sahilrajput03/learning-monogo-and-mongoosejs/README.md

 ***Thus if you have 33 test files and you open db for each test file then total time consumed for opening database connection is just 1 SECOND (33\*30ms = 1000ms).***

+- **"Premature optimization is the root of all evil" ~ Donald Knuth**
+    - Though, if you're still care about optimization then please refer my solution of `flash-runner`, which is a cli tool and you can open db connection and it is shared across all tests then and you can close the db once in the end.
+This is used in some repo in `learn-expressjs`, `learning-monogo-and-mongoosejs` and `learning_sql`.
+Thanks.*

 ```ts
 // Source - Check qr-solution backend.
 console.time('db-start')